Ring home security cameras review

 Floodlight Cam Pro Wired overview

-Like its predecessor, the Floodlight Cam Plus, the camera boasts 1080p HDR video, colour night vision, LED beams and a remotely controlled security siren.
-Its 3D Motion Detection technology and Bird’s Eye View feature offer a comprehensive perspective that can be optimised to target specific zones.
-However, without a Ring Protect subscription, only some of its features, including live alerts, two-way audio, and live video, are available.
+The newest generation of the Floodlight Cam Pro boasts Retinal 4K video, colour night vision, LED beams and a remotely controlled security siren.
+Its 3D Motion Detection technology and wide field of view offer a comprehensive perspective that can be optimised to target specific zones.

 Ring’s Floodlight Cam Pro suits those seeking a robust, detailed surveillance solution with added features for improved clarity and response in various lighting conditions.
+The company advises that this model should be professionally installed.

 Design